Advocacy is AAPPN’s top priority.

 Support of our Advocacy Campaign.
-Make a financial contribution to support AAPPN’s communications efforts for SB 5222 Same Rate for Same Service.
+Make a financial contribution to support AAPPN’s advocacy efforts in Olympia, Washington.

 Join our Advocacy eGroup.
 This listserv group is informed about legislation and rule-making activities which effect psychiatric ARNPs.
 Based on your interests and modalities, you can choose to get involved by attending a rule-making workshop online or helping our committee volunteers assess legislation which impacts your practice area.

 Join our Rules Committee.
 The rule-making process is where the rubber meets the road in terms of the impact of legislation.
 This committee monitors the rule-making process and provides comments to the Department of Health and the Nursing Commission.